 What We Do

 FCA is a great way to meet people who you can relate to.
-We have General Body Meetings every other week, where we learn about our culture and discuss matters that are important to us as Filipino Americans.
+As mentioned, we have General Body Meetings every other Thursday at Shoemaker hall, where we learn about our culture and discuss matters that are important to us as Filipino Americans.
 FCA plays intramural sports, including soccer, football, and basketball.
 FCA also has social events, which includes the semi-formal dance and other dances.
-We have a dance troupe that practices traditional Filipino dances regularly.
-The dance troupe takes requests to perform, and it’s a great way to learn cultural dances and also to perform at special events.
+We have both a dance troupe that practices traditional Filipino dances and one that practices modern dance.
+The dance troupes take requests to perform, and it’s a great way to learn cultural dances as well as perform at special events.
 FCA also networks with other Filipino organizations in colleges along the East Coast.
 FCA UMCP is in District 6, which includes DC, MD, and VA colleges.
-We have the semi-formal dance with District 6 schools, and we also have competitions with them, including the famous Turkey Bowl football tournament.
-Come check it out!
+Coming up soon, D6 is hosting its annual semi-formal dance.
+Buy your tickets soon!